KemoAI/CompanyReviewGlassdoorProject/README.md

 # Review Companyies Using Employee Sentiments

 #### The Collaborative Dual Agent Framework: An Architectural Overview:
+Recognizing the risk of inductive bias, we utilize a dual-agent AI framework featuring distinct models to counteract and mitigate its effects:

 - Composer Agent:
   - DeepSeek-R1